Gallon: Imperial gallon

-All 12 of the Caribbean islands use miles per hour for speed limits signage, and drive on the left side of the road.
+The United Arab Emirates ceased selling petrol by the imperial gallon in 2010 and switched to the litre, with Guyana following suit in 2013.
 The Dubai Electricity and Water Authority switched Dubai's water billing from imperial gallons to cubic metres in March 2025.

-The United Arab Emirates ceased selling petrol by the imperial gallon in 2010 and switched to the litre, with Guyana following suit in 2013.
 In 2014, Myanmar switched from the imperial gallon to the litre.

 Antigua and Barbuda has proposed switching to selling petrol by litres since 2015.

-In the European Union the gallon was removed from the list of legally defined primary units of measure catalogue in the EU directive 80/181/EEC for trading and official purposes, effective from 31 December 1994.
+In the European Union, the gallon was removed from the list of legally defined primary units of measure catalogue in the EU directive 80/181/EEC for trading and official purposes, effective from 31 December 1994.
 Under the directive the gallon could still be used, but only as a supplementary or secondary unit.

-As a result of the EU directive Ireland and the United Kingdom passed legislation to replace the gallon with the litre as a primary unit of measure in trade and in the conduct of public business, effective from 31 December 1993 and 30 September 1995, respectively.
+As a result of the EU directive, Ireland and the United Kingdom passed legislation to replace the gallon with the litre as a primary unit of measure in trade and in the conduct of public business, effective from 31 December 1993 and 30 September 1995, respectively.
 Though the gallon has ceased to be a primary unit of trade, it can still be legally used in both the UK and Ireland as a supplementary unit.
-However, barrels and large containers of beer, oil and other fluids are commonly measured in multiples of an imperial gallon.

 Miles per imperial gallon is used as the primary fuel economy unit in the United Kingdom and as a supplementary unit in Canada on official documentation.

 US gallon

-Other than the United States, petrol is sold by the US gallon in seven other countries and four US territories: